ror-community/ror-records/README.md

 ## Create JSON files for new and updated ROR records
 JSON files for new and updated ROR records are created by the ROR metadata curation lead and curation advisory board as part of the process managed in [ror-updates](https://github.com/ror-community/ror-updates). **Only changes requested and approved through this curation process are included in ROR data releases.**

-Schema-valid ROR record JSON can be generated using the [Leo form app](https://leo.dev.ror.org/).
+Schema-valid ROR record JSON can be generated from a CSV using the [ROR API /bulkupdate endpoint](https://github.com/ror-community/ror-api?tab=readme-ov-file#createupdate-multiple-record-files-from-a-csv).
 Note that relationships should not be included in record files; these are created in the [Generate relationships](#generate-relationships) step of the deployment process.

 Once created, push JSON files to ror-updates in a new branch per below.